MockingbirdME/game_md/core_rules/04 - actions.md

   - Failure: no clue was found, the character may not try again without additional help.
   - Near Failure: if the character is not rushed they find the clue but do not get to ask any questions granted by ranks in the secondary skill, if they are rushed they do not find the clue but can look try again in the future.
   - Success: the clue was found.
-  - Additional Success: if there were more than one clue to find additional successes are used to find additional clues as determined by the MG.
+  - Additional Success: if there were more than one clue to find additional successes are used to find additional clues as determined by the GM.

 #### Keep Watch
   - Primary Attribute: Perception